ALRW/dayAsADev/courseSections/section10.md

 }
 ```

 > Why do you think we've described the jumbotron using `.jumbotron` in our css file?
-If you're struggling then maybe [this will help](https://www.w3schools.com/cssref/sel_class.asp).
+If you're struggling then maybe [this will help :link:](https://www.w3schools.com/cssref/sel_class.asp).

 Now if you refresh your browser you should see a nicely outlined jumbotron more centrally positioned on our homepage with text in *Black Coral*.
 Exciting stuff!!!